ichensky/ichensky.github.io/docs/dev/dotnet/design-principles/solid/solid-liskov-substitution-principle.md

         // It is not allowed
         // Debug.Assert(width > 1000);

-        // Precondition is weakened here
+        // Precondition can be only weakened here Contract.Requires(width > 50);

-        Contract.Requires(width > 50);
+        base.SetWidth(width);

-        this.height = this.width = width;
+        this.height = this.width;
     }
 }
 ```